karaolos9/COMP0254cw1/README.md

 ## Frontend Security

-- Role Based UI Access
+- Role Based UI Access:
 The interface dynamically adjusts based on the connected wallet, ensuring users only see NFTs relevant to their account.
 Actions such as listing, canceling a listing, initiating an auction, and finalizing an auction are restricted to the original seller, preventing unauthorized modifications.

-- Injection Attack Prevention
+- Injection Attack Prevention:
 The search bar sanitizes user input to prevent injection attacks, ensuring safe and secure searches.
 Numeric filters are strictly enforced, allowing only numbers to maintain data integrity in the filter section.

-- Strict Price input to prevent overflow
+- Strict Price Input to Prevent Overflow:
 Price inputs are constrained within a safe range, with a minimum price of 0.001 ETH and a maximum price of 10,000 ETH to prevent value overflow.

-- Emergency Stop
+- Emergency Stop:
 A pause functionality is implemented at the contract level, allowing administrators to temporarily halt transactions in case of security threats or unforeseen issues.

 # Backend Structure Overview